Selectividad: Specific part

 In this part the students can choose between 2 and 4 subjects (whatever you want depending on your specific "Bachillerato" and the specific weights published by each university) and can obtain a maximum of 4 extra points.

 The exam

-Exams usually have four (like Technical Drawing) or five (like Physics) questions or problems in science-focused subjects.
+Exams usually consist of choosing and completing four questions or problems in science-focused subjects from a selection of proposed questions.
 Other subjects, such as Spanish Language and Literature or History of Philosophy consist on a text which requires a writing task about it, theory questions and vocabulary.

 Every exam has two different options, A and B. The student must choose one and answer every question on that option.
-For some areas, like Physics or Chemistry, a table with constants (like Gravity Constant or Avogradro Number) is given.
-In "Matemáticas orientadas a las Ciencias Sociales" (Applied Math) a table with the standard deviation is given.
+For some areas, like Physics or Chemistry, a table with constants (like Gravitational Constant or Avogradro Number) may be given.
+In "Matemáticas orientadas a las Ciencias Sociales" (Applied Maths) a table with the standard deviation is given.

 Students can carry different materials depending on the exam: